Skip to content

 • If the list is empty, generate a compile error (no possible lambda to call).

-• If the list has more than one entry, and any of them is a proc, generate a compile error.
-Dynamic dispatch only works with functions fun.
+• If the list has more than one entry, and any of them is a pipe/mod, generate a compile error.
+Static dispatch resolves to exactly one comb/pipe/mod based on arg and return types.

 assert fun_list.[size] == 3 // 3 lambda entries in fun_list